Brampton, Cambridgeshire: Population

 The earliest census data, from 1801, gives the lowest population figure for Brampton: 1801.
-The highest 19th-century count, 1281, came in 1851.
+The highest 19th-century count of 1,281, came in 1851.

 All population census figures are from the report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

 In 2011, the parish covered an area of 3558 acre, making the density of population 874.6 per square mile (337.6 per square km).

 Amenities

 The village has retail, medical, dental and veterinary services.
 Brampton Garden Centre is run by Notcutts, and won an award in 2008 as the best Garden Centre Restaurant in the North Thames area.

-Four places offer bar drinking: The Dragoon, The Old Mill, The Black Bull, and the Hare on the Green gastro pub, which reopened in October 2018.
-The last was formerly the Montaz Tandoori restaurant, and before that The Harrier, in honour of the RAF base located in the village.
-Drinks are also served to members at The Institute and the Bowls Club.
 The Grange Hotel, Brampton, once a private residence, closed in 2013 for conversion into housing.
 A large 18th-century brick building, it had been requisitioned in the Second World War for the American Eighth Air Force.
 RAF Brampton closed in 2013.
 Its land was sold for development, with plans submitted for up to 402 new houses.

-Brampton has regular buses (Nos 65 and 66) to St Neots, Hinchingbrooke, Huntingdon and Tesco, run by Stagecoach in Huntingdonshire.
+Brampton has regular buses (route 66) to St Neots, Hinchingbrooke, Huntingdon and Tesco, run by Whippet (bus company).
 The nearest rail service is at Huntingdon railway station, 11/2 miles (2.5 km) to the east.

 Brampton Park has an 18-hole golf course featuring the par-3 4th, a signature hole with a green almost completely surrounded by water, often claimed as England's hardest par-3.
 The village has a large skate park on the Memorial Playing Fields, alongside the Memorial Hall, and in 2013 a Multi Users Games Area (MUGA) was opened.
 There are also pitches for Association Football and cricket.
 Huntingdon Racecourse lies within the parish.